-Earn an online bachelor's degree in facilities management and critical infrastructure, take the lead in managing facilities, cybersecurity, and unmanned systems use.
+Earn an online bachelor's degree in facilities management, take the lead in managing facilities, cybersecurity, and unmanned systems use.

 Facilities Management is a trillion dollar industry and is huge both in the United States and internationally and leads to many career opportunities.
 There are many types of facilities such as small office complexes, high rises, stadiums, airports, to name just a few which directly overlap with the Department of Homeland Security’s 16 critical infrastructure sectors.
 These include the management and protection of facilities such as water and wastewater treatment facilities, power plants, oil refineries, manufacturing facilities, chemical facilities, transportation sector, nuclear industry, dams, commercial facilities, communications structures, defense bases, and hospitals.
 The International Facility Management Association provides a great summary of the industry on their webpage, click here.

 Our location puts you in the heart of the action.

 The Baltimore/Washington D.C. area has one of the largest concentrations of high-tech companies, defense contractors, and government agencies in the United States, making it easier to find internships and high-paying jobs.

 Our classes are taught by working professionals.